holoviz/holoviz/doc/contributing.md

 * `pyviz-dev`: PyViz Developers

-The `pyviz-topics` organization has one team:
+The `holoviz-topics` organization has one team:

-* `pyviz-dev`: Developers on PyViz Topics
+* `pyviz-dev`: Developers on HoloViz Topics

 #### Developer account